1. BigRentz

 2. Think Big Blog

-We usually think about “infrastructure” as roads and bridges.
-But the label also covers other kinds of public works.
-There are many types of infrastructure that affect nearly everything we touch and everywhere we go in modern society.
+We usually think about “infrastructure” as roads and bridges, but the term encompasses all kinds of public works.
+Many types of infrastructure are integral to modern society, including:

 • Water supply facilities